-One to four selector subchannels are optional.
+Selector subchannels are optional.
 Each selector subchannel can operate one I/O device concurrently with the basic multiplexer channel.

 Each selector subchannel permits attachment of eight control units for certain devices having a data rate not exceeding 180 kilobytes (kb) a second.
 Regardless of the number of control units attached, a maximum of 16 I/O devices can be attached to a selector subchannel.